rubyatscale/packs/README.md

 ## Set packs/child_pack as a child of packs/parent_pack
 `bin/packs move_to_parent packs/child_pack packs/parent_pack `
+To update all references to the pack's path add `per_file_processors:[Packs::UpdateReferencesPostProcessor.new]`

 ## Releasing
 Releases happen automatically through github actions once a version update is committed to `main`.